shyaman/PeraBot/README.md

 - So that the chosen NLP technology is Dialogflow (Api.ai)

-### Milestone 1 - Impliment the feature of retrieving the contact details of the academic and non academic staff the faculty from the bot
+### Milestone 1 - Implimenting the feature of retrieving the contact details of the academic and non academic staff the faculty from the bot

 _16 Nov 2017 - Present_